emranxec/KeepLearning/README.md

 #### This design pattern has been widely used in JDK, such as
 - **getInstance()** method of java.util.Calendar, NumberFormat, and ResourceBundle uses factory method design pattern.
-- All the wrapper classes like Integer, Boolean etc, in Java uses this pattern to evaluate the values using **valueOf()** method.
+- All the wrapper classes like Integer, Boolean etc., in Java uses this pattern to evaluate the values using **valueOf()** method.
 - java.nio.charset.**Charset.forName()**,
 - java.sql.**DriverManager#getConnection()**,
 - java.net.**URL.openConnection()**,